artemdemo/wp-rough-chart/wp-content/plugins/rough-chart/readme.txt

 * Select chart styling
 * Choose whether show legend or not
 * Custom chart title and axis names

+*Shortcodes*

+In order to add chart into your post - you need to use its shortcode.
+The shortcode can be found in the list of you charts: WordPress Admin -> Appearance -> Rough Charts

+For example: [roughchart id="XX"]
+Where "XX" is the id number of your chart.

+You can also override charts title by adding "title" property to your shortcode.

+For example: [roughchart id="XX" title="New title"]

 == Installation ==